exetico/FlatUI/README.md

 Todo’s
 ------------------------------
 * Cleaning up (images etc.)
-* Style of mnu_webuiUpdateToggle (pause webUI) and mnu_webuiRefresh (Refresh webUI)
 * Toggle-buttons

 Please let me know, if you find areas, where the style is missing.
 Just make a issue, and please let me know your current version of ruTorrent and rTorrent.
 Remember to add a link, if the issues is with a specific plugin.
 Screenshots of the issue, will be much appreciated.

 Screenshots
 ------------------------------